allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 ## Status

 BigFlow is production-ready, open-source project.
-It already powers a few projects inside the company.
+It already powers a few big data projects inside the company.
 Try it on your own, following our in-depth [documentation](https://github.com/allegro/bigflow#documentation).

 There are some missing spots that we want to cover in the next versions.
 The big things are: